fediverse-devnet/feditest/docs/plan/index.md

 ## Test suite application areas

-In discussions with developers, we found three "application areas" in which testing Fediverse apps is advantageous:
+In discussions with developers, we found three main "application areas" in which testing Fediverse apps is advantageous:

 1. **To support standards development and evolution**.
 For example, the editors of the